Windows Remote Desktop vs. Quick Assist for PC Remote Control

 Windows Quick Assist request control

-Once the connection is made, you can use the remote computer the same way you can when using the Remote Desktop client, but the main difference is that the other person will be able to see what you are doing and also interact with their computer at the same time.
+Once the connection is made, you can use the remote computer the same way you can when using the Remote Desktop client.
+The main difference is that the other person will be able to see what you are doing and also interact with their computer at the same time.
+When you are ready to end the remote session, you can click on the Leave button and the other person can end the remote session as well by clicking on the Leave button on their end.

 For additional training resources, check out our online IT training courses.